Chetan-123-max/Implementation-Of-March-Algorithms-for-memory-testing/README.md

 MARCH being a deterministic pattern generator is usually employed in BIST architectures which in comparison with the pseudo random generators provide a better fault coverage in testing of the embedded memories.

+How to run?
+If you have the vivado xilinx tool installed: Just download the repo and run the MDT.xpr file to launch the project in vivado xilinx tool.
+Otherwise download the verilog files from the MDT.srcs folder to run on any other platform